-Halide is the best camera app going.
-It’s got easy to use one-handed manual controls that work even with an iPhone Plus and small hands (I should know), RAW support, live Portrait mode, depth preview, focus peaking, a live histogram, and a great auto mode for when you just want to take a quick snap.
+Halide (Free) is the best camera app out there.
+It’s got simple one-handed manual controls that work even with an iPhone 13 Pro and small hands (I should know), RAW support, live Portrait mode, depth preview, focus peaking, a live histogram, and a great auto mode for when you just want to take a quick snap.
 It’s the complete package.

-There are lots of great image editors out there but Snapseed is the pick of the bunch.
-It’s got a host of powerful global adjustment tools, RAW support, filters, and saved styles, but, where it really shines, is with local adjustments.
-The selective Control Point adjustments let you fine tune different areas of your image quickly and easily; there’s no need to try and carefully paint things in with your big clumsy finger.
+There are lots of great image editors out there but Google’s Snapseed is the pick of the bunch.
+It’s got a host of powerful global adjustment tools, RAW support, filters, and saved styles, sure; but where it really shines, is with local adjustments.
+The selective Control Point adjustments let you fine-tune different areas of your image quickly and easily; there’s no need to try and carefully paint things in with your big clumsy finger.

 The other thing is that Snapseed is free.
 There are image editing apps out there that are as powerful as Snapseed but they all either cost money or lack features found in Snapseed.

-Adobe Lightroom CC is technically free but you need to either pay $4.99/month to unlock all the mobile features and get 100GB of Cloud Storage or $9.99/month for the Adobe Creative Cloud Photography Plan (which also include the desktop versions of Photoshop and Lightroom).
+Adobe Lightroom CC is technically free but you need to either pay $4.99/month to unlock all the mobile features and get 100GB of Cloud Storage or $9.99/month for the Adobe Creative Cloud Photography Plan (which also includes the desktop versions of Photoshop and Lightroom, as well as 1TB of storage).
 The free version is fine, but it’s the paid versions that make it a really useful app.

 Lightroom isn’t just an image editor.
 It’s a catalog app, an export studio, and much more.
 For professional photographers, it’s the center of their whole workflow.
 Adobe Lightroom CC brings all that to your iPhone and, if you’re a Creative Cloud Subscriber, will sync with Lightroom on your computer.